kennyparsons/nginx-build-modules/README.md

 # nginx-build-modules
 Bash script to build various nginx modules as dynamic modules.

 This script was originally authored by [whalehub](https://github.com/whalehub).
-I used it to build some dynamic modules and decided to add more modules to my environment.
+I used it to build some dynamic modules and I plan to add more in the future.

 #### Current Version 1.19.2-r1
 nginx version: 1.19.2